Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 c.
 Cryptographic coding

-Cryptographic coding is writing codes to protect information and communications.
+Cryptographic coding is the process of writing codes to protect information and communications.

 It involves encrypting confidential data so that only the intended recipients of the information can read and process it.